kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/transaction/transaction.md

 caver.klay.estimateComputationCost(callObject [, defaultBlock] [, callback])
 ```
 Generates and returns an estimate of how much computation cost will be spent to execute the transaction.
-Klaytn limits the computation cost of a transaction to `100000000` currently not to take too much time by a single transaction.
+Kaia limits the computation cost of a transaction to `100000000` currently not to take too much time by a single transaction.
 The transaction will not be added to the blockchain.

 **Parameters**